shresnit/SQL-Projects-Beginner-/F1 Race/SQL Questions and Solutions.md

 <br>
 <br>

 **Question 3**
-Return the list of drivers and their fastest lap speed ever
+Return the list of drivers and their fastest lap speed ever, Limit to 10

 	SELECT d.driverid,
 	forename as First_Name,